Kyungpook National University

-Establishment
+History

-The medical school of Kyungpook National University began in 1923.
-Kyungpook National University was founded in September 1946 by upgrading the Colleges of Education, Medicine, and Agriculture in Daegu to a National College.
-In October 1951, the Colleges of Education, Medicine, Agriculture, Liberal Arts and Sciences, and Law and Political Sciences were combined into Kyungpook National University.
-Other departments, including Engineering and Dentistry, were established sequentially, forming the university as it is known today.
-Now KNU operate PPE programme.
+The medical school that would later become part of Kyungpook National University traces its origins to 1923.
+The university itself was founded in September 1946, when the Colleges of Education, Medicine, and Agriculture in Daegu were upgraded and merged into a national college.
+In October 1951, these were joined by the Colleges of Liberal Arts and Sciences and of Law and Political Science to form Kyungpook National University in its unified structure.
+Additional colleges, including Engineering and Dentistry, were established in the years that followed, gradually shaping the university into its present form.